Louis Freeh: Criticism

 In 2000, the editorial staff of Business Week called for the resignation of Freeh, citing the Carnivore communications-monitoring system, the alleged Waco cover-up, and insubordination to Attorney General Reno as reasons.

 Freeh was accused of malpractice several times during his time at the FBI.
 In the case of the Oklahoma City bombing, Freeh failed to hand over 3,000 pages of evidence to Timothy McVeigh's lawyers.
 Freeh also received backlash for not looking into whether Moscow had recruited someone in the FBI, despite being warned by senior investigator Thomas Kimmel.
-It would later come out 2 years later in 2001 that Robert Hanssen had been recruited by the Russians to be a spy for them.
+It would later come out that Robert Hanssen had been recruited by the Russians to be a spy for them.
 In 1994 after it was discovered that Aldrich Ames was a spy for the Russians, Freeh was advised to require routine polygraph tests for FBI agents; no action was taken by him.

 In 1997 FBI agent Frederic Whitehurst was suspended by Freeh not long after making allegations that FBI lab techniques resulted in contaminated evidence.
 Just days after Whitehurst was put on administrative leave, a report was delivered to the FBI that supported Whitehurst's claims that evidence in cases may have been contaminated.
-On March 5, Freeh was called before Congress, he said that he suspended Whitehurst on recommendations from Inspector general Michael Bromwich.
+On March 5, Freeh was called before Congress, where he said that he suspended Whitehurst on recommendations from Inspector general Michael Bromwich.
 But Bromwich said that he never made such a recommendation.
-Freeh admitted that his testimony was incomplete, but denied he deliberately misled congress.
+Freeh admitted that his testimony was incomplete, but denied he deliberately misled Congress.
 Whitehurst would later accuse Freeh of covering up mistakes made by forensic analysts.

 Attorney general Janet Reno testified that information that could have prevented the September 11 attacks was mishandled by the FBI at the time Freeh was the director of the FBI.